 A resilient supply chain can adapt and change in response to market conditions.
 In many ways, it’s ideally suited to implementing AI, and chatbots act as the interface.
 It doesn’t matter what system you use for inventory accounting – they can adapt and blend into almost any situation.

-To create a resilient supply chain, companies need to have a strong grasp of current trends, inside and outside the organization.
+To create a resilient supply chain, companies need to have a strong grasp of current trends and challenges in logistics and supply chains., inside and outside the organization.
 You need to know exactly what’s going on at any time within your firm.
 Chatbots can help.
 For example, with inventory management metrics.